open-learning-exchange/BeLL-Apps/README.md

 # Installing on server
 These Apps are entirely Couch Apps but there are a number of things to push to CouchDB (databases, views, apps, default docs) so we use node.js to push all of the dependencies to the CouchDB that you specify.
 If you don't have node.js installed, check out the instructions for your system at [nodejs.org](http://nodejs.org).

+Warning: Max files open on Mac OS is 256, this app surpasses that during installation.
+Increase your limit by doing `launchctl limit maxfiles 1024 1024` and `ulimit -n 1024`.

 - Define the location of your CouchDB server in install.js.
 Default is http://127.0.0.1:5984.
 - On the command line from the repository's root, run `npm install; node install.js;`